 From live music in the iconic Nick Rayns LCR (Lower Common Room) and translation workshops, to 'Philosophers at the Cinema' and partnership with the Norwich Science Festival, UEA encourages and invites meaningful dialogue with a public audience.

-Public events include drama, seminars, workshops, exhibitions, talks, meet-ups, lectures and screenings - from the Dementia Open Forum and participation in Noirwich, to Dragon Hall Debates and poetry readings, history talks and public speaking at Latitude Festival.
+Public events include drama, seminars, workshops, exhibitions, talks, meet-ups, lectures and screenings - from the Dementia Open Forum and participation in Noirwich, to poetry readings, history talks and public speaking at Latitude Festival.

 Facts and figures

 In 2020-21, UEA offered 328 free events and 46 chargeable events to over one million attendees.

 UEA is ranked second for chargeable and free events amongst higher education institutions in the UK – second only to the Open University.

 These figures are taken from UEA’s annual return to the Higher Education Statistics Agency (HESA).